We open up forgotten urban spaces for the public to explore and discover incredible music, art, theatre, film, dance, spoken word and more.

 Through our festivals we reveal hidden parts of the city and showcase new and emerging artists, musicians, theatre and film makers.

-Hidden Door is volunteer run and not for profit, with the festival funded through ticket sales, sponsorship and fundraising.
-Hidden Door also applies for grants and any money received goes straight back into the festival and its creative contributors.
+Hidden Door is a volunteer-run charity, with our work funded through ticket sales, sponsorship and fundraising.
+All money goes straight back into the festival and paying our creative contributors.

 The festival has steadily grown in size and reputation since 2014, when it cleared out the abandoned Market Street vaults to run a 9-day arts festival focused on showcasing local creative talent.
 In 2015 the festival moved to a hidden courtyard behind Kings’ Stables Road, and returned to the same site in 2016, attracting over 12,000 visitors to experience a wealth of art, poetry, theatre, cinema, dance and music.
 In 2017 the festival breathed new life into the old Leith Theatre, attracting rave reviews and critical praise for its role in resurrecting “Scotland’s best new live music venue”.

-In 2018, the festival will return to the old Leith Theatre from 25 May – 3 June; with 10 days and nights of music, theatre, visual art, film, dance, spoken word, late-night DJs and special events.
-We’re also hoping to open up the abandoned former State Cinema building, just around the corner, as an additional venue.
+In 2018, the festival returned to Leith Theatre for 10 more days and nights of music, theatre, visual art, film, dance, spoken word, late-night DJs and special events – finishing what was started to transform the building into the major arts venue the city needs.
+Continuing the festival’s tradition of discovering forgotten spaces, the festival also took up residency in Leith’s empty and derelict former State Cinema building, just around the corner.